Skip to main content

 • “Use tools when you need fresh data; don’t guess IDs; call X before Y,” etc.

-3. This would be a sample prompt: “Add this new watch and then value it”.
-In this case the model infers a sequence like create_watch followed by estimate_valuation.
-Given that the tools definitions are good, the model will be able to call and pass the right arguments to these functions.
+3. The user’s prompt itself.
+Take “Add this new watch and then value it”.
+The model infers a sequence like create_watch followed by estimate_valuation.
+Given good tool definitions, it’ll call and pass the right arguments to these functions.

-Order is not hard-coded; the model plans the sequence based on natural language plus the tool descriptions.
-For more complex workflows, you usually add some orchestration on the host side (e.g. an agent graph or a small planner) rather than expecting the model to discover perfect orderings on its own.
+Order isn’t hard-coded; the model plans the sequence based on natural language plus the tool descriptions.
+For more complex workflows, you’d typically bolt on orchestration on the host side (an agent graph or a small planner) rather than expecting the model to discover perfect orderings on its own.

-gemini.md is not required by MCP.
-It is just a convention for giving extra instructions to Gemini.
-It can help a lot (like README + usage guidelines for tools), but MCP itself only requires the JSON tool metadata.
+gemini.md isn’t required by MCP.
+It’s just a convention for giving extra instructions to Gemini.
+It can help a lot (think of it as a README with usage guidelines for tools), but MCP itself only requires the JSON tool metadata.
 If you rely on Gemini heavily, a docs file with examples often improves tool selection, but it’s optional.

 3. How do you manage token usage when working with an MCP server?
 Do you have a strategy for controlling cost?

-This is a bit tricky.
-You can still limit what the LLM responds with by specifying things like ‘be concise’ in the system prompt, or also limiting the number of tokens it should return in its response.
-For a more complex system, this becomes more difficult because there could be multiple tool calls in order to achieve a specific task and limiting them may yield unexpected results.
+This is tricky.
+You can still limit what the LLM responds with by specifying things like “be concise” in the system prompt, or capping the number of tokens in the response.
+For more complex systems, it gets harder: there could be multiple tool calls to achieve a specific task, and limiting them may yield unexpected results.

 4-5) If a system already has OpenAPI-defined backend APIs, should they be directly converted into MCP tools one-to-one, or should we design a separate set of APIs specifically for MCP tools?

-You usually don’t want a 1:1 mapping from OpenAPI → MCP tools.
+You usually don’t want a 1:1 mapping from OpenAPI to MCP tools.
 Think in terms of “capabilities” and “tasks”, not endpoints.

 • Bad: 30 CRUD endpoints mapped 1:1.